felipeldn/integrations-challenge/connections/README.md

 **paymentDetails - Parameters:**
 <br/>

-`confirm` - This should be manually set to `true` in order to allow the `paymentIntent` to be captured without any further confirmation being required - more details here: https://stripe.com/docs/api/payment_intents/create#create_payment_intent-confirm.
+`confirm` - "Set to `true` to attempt to confirm this `paymentIntent` immediately.
+This parameter defaults to `false`.
+If payment succeeds, the `paymentIntent` will transition to the `succeeded` status (or `requires_capture`, if `capture_method` is set to `manual`)." - more details here: https://stripe.com/docs/api/payment_intents/create#create_payment_intent-confirm.

-`capture_method` - In order to manually capture a payment, this parameter must be manually set to `manual`.
-The Stripe API automatically sets a `paymentIntent` to be `captured` immediately after being authorised, setting this parameter to `manual` overrides this - more details here: https://stripe.com/docs/payments/capture-later.
+`capture_method` - "To indicate that you want separate authorization and capture, set the value of `capture_method` option to manual when creating the `paymentIntent`.
+This parameter instructs Stripe to only authorize the amount on the customer’s card" - more details here: https://stripe.com/docs/payments/capture-later.

-`payment_method_data` - This particular parameter accepts payment method details for details which are not yet registered to a Stripe account. `payment_method_data` must be provided with a type key, and a `card_object` may also be attached if you wish to do so.
+`payment_method_data` - "If provided, this hash will be used to create a `paymentMethod`.
+The new `paymentMethod` will appear in the `payment_method` property on the `paymentIntent`". `payment_method_data` accepts payment method details for details which are not yet registered to a Stripe account. `payment_method_data` must be provided with a type key, and a `card_object` may also be attached if you wish to do so.
 In this particular example, it has been hard-coded to `card` - more details here: https://stripe.com/docs/api/payment_intents/create#create_payment_intent-payment_method_data.

 **Response:**
 <br/>